Sunday, January 28, 2007

 Sour cream

-Sauté the diced onion in the oil until it starts to turn gold; do not let it brown.
-Add the paprika, and cook, stirring, for about 1 minute, allowing the paprika to “bloom” but making sure it does not burn.
+Sauté the diced onion in the oil until it starts to turn golden; do not let it brown.
+Add the paprika and cook, stirring, for about 1 minute to allow it to bloom—but make sure it does not burn.

-To avoid splattering, turn off the heat, and add the tomato sauce.
-To get all the tomato sauce out of the can, pour the broth into the tomato sauce can, swirl it around, and add it to the pot.
+To avoid splattering, turn off the heat and add the tomato sauce.
+To get all the sauce out of the can, pour the broth into the can, swirl it around, and add that to the pot as well.

-Turn the heat back on, bring the sauce just to a boil, then lower the heat to a simmer.
-Taste for salt.
-You may not need any because enough salt may have been in the tomato sauce and/or broth.
+Turn the heat back on, bring the sauce just to a boil, then lower to a simmer.
+Taste for salt—you may not need any, depending on the saltiness of your tomato sauce and broth.

 Slip the “naked” chicken pieces into the pan, then strew the strips of green pepper over the top.
 Do not stir them in at this point.
-Put a cover on the pan, slightly askew, and simmer, stirring after the first 20 minutes to make sure nothing is sticking to the bottom of the pan.
-If you have the heat low enough, nothing will be.
+Cover the pan slightly askew and simmer, stirring after the first 20 minutes to make sure nothing is sticking to the bottom.
+If your heat is low enough, it shouldn’t be.

-Check it again in about 10 minutes - at the 30-minute mark.
-If it isn't thickening, leave the lid completely off, turn the heat up a little bit, and keep your eye on it.
-(At the end you want the sauce to be thick enough to coat a spoon.)
-If it still isn't the consistency of heavy cream, turn the heat up a little more and continue to reduce it until it is.
+Check it again after 10 more minutes—at the 30-minute mark.
+If the sauce isn’t thickening, remove the lid completely, turn the heat up a little, and keep an eye on it.
+(You want the sauce to be thick enough to coat a spoon.)
+If it’s still not the consistency of heavy cream, raise the heat a bit more and continue to reduce it until it is.
 After a total of 45 minutes (not 45 minutes more), skim off any fat that may have accumulated.

-At this point, I serve the chicken in its sauce as is with sour cream on the side.
-Then it is actually called Chicken Pörkölt, rather than Chicken Paprikash.
-However, for the more traditional chicken paprikash, turn off the heat, remove the chicken from the sauce, and stir in 2 large tablespoons of sour cream until incorporated and smooth.
-Put the chicken back in the pan, coat it with the sauce, and serve.
-I don’t do this because if there are leftovers, the sour cream will get grainy or curdle when you reheat.
-Also if you’re making it to serve later, you do not want to do this now.
+At this point, I serve the chicken in its sauce as is, with sour cream on the side.
+Technically, this makes it chicken pörkölt rather than paprikash.
+But if you prefer the more traditional paprikash, turn off the heat, remove the chicken from the sauce, and stir in 2 large tablespoons of sour cream until smooth and incorporated.
+Return the chicken to the pan, coat it with the sauce, and serve.

 Gizi 1937